dylan-chong/engr201-assignments/Final Report.md

 ### Preventing Malicious Motivations

-There are two main motivations for fake news: political and financial.
+There are two main motivations for fake news: financial and political.
 This subsection discusses why these motivations are malicious, and how censorship could help to reduce these.